-EnergyAustralia considered that requiring retailers to obtain explicit informed consent before applying new benefits would increase its costs and lead to customers paying higher prices because most customers would not respond to requests for explicit informed consent, which would result in them defaulting to standard tariffs.
+EnergyAustralia, Lumo and Origin did not support the amendment.
+EnergyAustralia considered that requiring retailers to obtain explicit informed consent before applying new benefits would increase its costs and lead to customers paying higher prices because most customers would not respond to requests for explicit informed consent, which would result in them defaulting to undiscounted prices.